aanalpatil24/Gargi-AI-Chatbot/README.md

 # ** AI & NLP: **

-OpenAI (ChatGPT): The core large language model (LLM) that generates the chatbot's intelligent responses.
+Google (Gemini): The core large language model (LLM) that generates the chatbot's intelligent responses.

 Hugging Face transformers: Used for Natural Language Processing (NLP).
 Specifically, it runs a sentiment analysis model on the user's input to provide context to the AI.